-Selective 5HT-1F agonists
+Selective 5HT-1F agonists (Ditans)

 A newer treatment for acute migraine pain is lasmiditan (Reyvow), a selective 5HT-1F agonist.
 It’s a pill you take once a day, but not more often than 4 days per month.
 It’s the first in a new class of drugs called ditans.